fannass/Prediksi-Kelulusan-Mahasiswa-Menggunakan-XGboost/README.md

-# Student Graduation Prediction with Random Forest
+# Student Graduation Prediction with XGBoost

 ## 📚 Project Description
 This project aims to develop a web-based machine learning application for predicting student graduation.
-Utilizing the *Random Forest* algorithm, this application is built with Python's *Streamlit* framework, providing an intuitive interface for users to input academic and demographic data and display prediction results in a user-friendly manner.
+Utilizing the *XGBoost* algorithm, this application is built with Python's *Streamlit* framework, providing an intuitive interface for users to input academic and demographic data and display prediction results in a user-friendly manner.

 Presentation Link: [Machine Learning Implementation on Student Graduation Prediction](https://youtu.be/-vr4-vIRTJ0)